 The Modern Era

 Before returning as the Surgical Chair, Dr. Egdahl recruited Dr. John Mannick from the Medical College of Virginia.
 Dr. Mannick was initially named Director of Surgery at the Boston City Hospital.
 In 1973, he became Chairman of the Boston University Division of Surgery.
 Dr. Mannick was both an expert vascular surgeon as well as a basic immunologist.
 During his six years at Boston University, he made enormous contributions to the field of immunology before he was recruited to become Chief of Surgery at the Peter Bent Brigham Hospital.
 Following periods of leadership by Drs.
-Lester Williams, Peter Mozden, Robert Hobson, Edward Spatz and James Becker, Gerard Doherty assumed the position of James Utley Professor and Chairman of the Department of Surgery in 2012.
+Lester Williams, Peter Mozden, Robert Hobson, Edward Spatz, James Becker and Gerard Doherty, David McAneny, expertly served as Ad Interim Chair in 2016.

 On July 1, 2017, Dr. Jennifer F. Tseng was recruited as Chair and Utley Professor of Surgery at Boston University School of Medicine and as Surgeon-in-Chief at Boston Medical Center.
 Dr. Tseng is the first woman and first person of color to serve as Chair of Surgery in Boston.